 But this nostalgia is both white and male because it centers on Rick and Cliff (we’ll get to Tate later) and posits their experience — or implies their experience — as essentially universal.
-This kind of assumption of whiteness and maleness as the neutral, universal experience has a long history, of course, in Hollywood, and women film critics and critics of color have for a long time been pushing scholarship in the direction of imagining a Hollywood where white men did not always drive the narrative and the perspective and in the direction of reclaiming discarded or neglected films of the past, directed or written by those who were not white cis-gender men and bringing those narratives and perspectives out in the open where they deserve a place.
+This kind of assumption of whiteness and maleness as the neutral, universal experience has a long history, of course, in Hollywood, and women film critics, Black critics, and critics of color have for a long time been pushing scholarship in the direction of imagining a Hollywood where white men did not always drive the narrative and the perspective and in the direction of reclaiming discarded or neglected films of the past, directed or written by those who were not white cis-gender men and bringing those narratives and perspectives out in the open where they deserve a place.

-If, in the literary world (where my own scholarly roots reside), Virginia Woolf in A Room of One’s Own imagined a “Shakespeare’s sister,” wondering what she would have written had she been given the space and if Alice Walker was instrumental in unearthing and celebrating Zora Neale Hurston, bringing her into the light where her work belonged, film critics and scholars have been doing the same for women filmmakers, filmmakers of color, queer filmmakers — imagining what film history would look like if, for example, we made Alice Guy-Blache, Dorothy Arzner, and Oscar Micheaux central to the narrative instead of D. W. Griffith.
+If, in the literary world (where my own scholarly roots reside), Virginia Woolf in A Room of One’s Own imagined a “Shakespeare’s sister,” wondering what she would have written had she been given the space and if Alice Walker was instrumental in unearthing and celebrating Zora Neale Hurston, bringing her into the light where her work belonged, film critics and scholars have been doing the same for women filmmakers, Black filmmakers, Black women filmmakers, filmmakers of color, queer filmmakers — imagining what film history would look like if, for example, we made Alice Guy-Blache, Dorothy Arzner, and Oscar Micheaux central to the narrative instead of D. W. Griffith.

 But these filmmakers like Guy, Arzner, and Micheaux are still, essentially, considered “Other,” and the white male cis-gender filmmaking and storytelling still rules the day.
 We might protest that Tarantino should not have to bear the weight of responsibility in this particular film for centering two white, cis-gender men, and that there is nothing inherently wrong in an individual film for centering two white, cis-gender men.
-However, the film’s positioning as a tale of “Hollywood” (not white, male Hollywood, but “Hollywood”), its use of the Sharon Tate character (Margot Robbie), its racial slurs (however mild, relative to Tarantino’s other work), its use of characters of color (from Mexican valets to Bruce Lee), its construction of other women characters, indicates that this isn’t really a film that can claim to be free of whiteness and the patriarchy (and the implications and assumptions of supremacy surrounding both) — and it is those things that makes the nostalgia of the film a toxic, rather than an innocent, longing for the past (if any nostalgia can ever be innocent).
+However, the film’s positioning as a tale of “Hollywood” (not white, male Hollywood, but “Hollywood”), its use of the Sharon Tate character (Margot Robbie), its racial slurs (however mild, relative to Tarantino’s other work), its use of characters of color (from nameless Mexican valets to Bruce Lee), its construction of other women characters, indicates that this isn’t really a film that can claim to be free of whiteness and the patriarchy (and the implications and assumptions of supremacy surrounding both) — and it is those things that makes the nostalgia of the film a toxic, rather than an innocent, longing for the past (if any nostalgia can ever be innocent).
 The film is both a nostalgic vision of the past and a film that is itself a relic of the past, deeply conservative in its views of women and of the supposed innocence of white men.

 II.
 Madonnas and Whores: Women in the Male Story